Leptogenesis via Varying Weinberg Operator: the Closed-Time-Path Approach: Introduction

 The main purpose of this work is to provide a detailed analysis of the mechanism proposed in \cite{Pascoli:2016gkf}.
 In \secref{sec:VWO} we motivate and discuss the mechanism in full generality.
 We follow in \secref{sec:KBE} with a brief review of the Closed-Time-Path (CTP) formalism used to obtain the lepton asymmetry via the Kadanoff-Baym (KB) equation.
 The CTP approach together with KB equation is a powerful tool to calculate non-equilibrium thermal processes \cite{Schwinger:1960qe, Keldysh:1964ud, KB}.
-It has seen wide and successful application in the EW baryogenesis (EWBG) \cite{Riotto:1998zb,Carena:2000id,Carena:2002ss,Lee:2004we}, leptogenesis via heavy Majorana neutrino decays \cite{Anisimov:2010aq,Anisimov:2010dk,Frossard:2012pc,Garbrecht:2013urw,Garbrecht:2013gd}, resonant leptogenesis \cite{Garbrecht:2011aw,Dev:2014laa} and ARS mechanism \cite{Drewes:2012ma,Drewes:2016gmt}.
+It has seen wide and successful application in the EW baryogenesis (EWBG) \cite{Riotto:1998zb,Carena:2000id,Carena:2002ss,Lee:2004we}, leptogenesis via heavy Majorana neutrino decays \cite{Anisimov:2010aq,Anisimov:2010dk,Frossard:2012pc,Garbrecht:2013urw,Garbrecht:2013gd}, resonant leptogenesis \cite{Garbrecht:2011aw,Dev:2014laa,Dev:2014aa} and ARS mechanism \cite{Drewes:2012ma,Drewes:2016gmt}.
 Using this approach, we need not consider individual processes separately, but instead include all processes in the CP-violating self energy corrections.
 Moreover, unlike semi-classical calculations, memory effects are properly accounted for in this formalism.
 In \secref{sec:calclep}, we analyse in detail how the generated lepton asymmetry is influenced by the bubble wall properties and thermal effects of the leptons and the Higgs.
 We assume a single scalar PT to simplify the discussion.
 Our numerical analysis is provided in \secref{sec:numerical}.
 Finally, we summarise and make concluding remarks in \secref{sec:final}.
-In the Appendix, we extend our discussion to the multi scalar PT, list the details of the element matrix calculation and highlight the main differences between our mechanism and EWBG.
+From Appendices~\ref{sec:EEVprofle} to \ref{sec:ME}, we list examples of the EEV profiles, extend our discussion to the multi scalar PT and list the details of the element matrix calculation.
+We specifically highlight the main differences between our mechanism and EWBG in Appendix~\ref{sec:EWBG} and discuss of the influence the oscillation effect in the varying Weinberg operator in Appendix~\ref{sec:oscillating}.
+We refer to Ref.~\cite{Pascoli:2018cqk} for a semi-classical approximation of this mechanism.